wellango/wellango.github.io/_posts/2023-09-05-congestion-pricing.md

 While vehicles from New Jersey are subjected to congestion pricing, the state's transit systems doesn’t benefit from a share of the revenue.
 And New Jersey does have a case to make for it, after all Metro North and Long Island Rail Roads each receive 10% share of the revenue[^7].

 In conclusion, about 65,000 New Jerseyans would be subject to the congestion fee during their daily commute; while the other 70% of New Jersey commuters use public transportation to get to Manhattan’s Central Business District.
-However, public transit improvement in New Jersey depends on the state allocating guaranteed funding or receiving a share of congestion pricing revenue.
+However, public transit improvement in New Jersey depends on the state allocating guaranteed funding or obtaining a share of congestion pricing revenue for its transit systems.

 [^1]: The last year before the pandemic for which commuting data is available.